flavio2018/counting-agents/README.md

 ### Actions

-- finger 1 (observation): moving left/right/up/down.
+- moving left/right/up/down in scene-channel or external repr. depending in which phase of the episode we are
--  finger 2 (external repr):  moving left/right/up/down, draw/touch: whenever it touches the binary at the current position switches from 0 to 1.
+- touch/draw: binary at the current position switches from 0 to 1 when external representation is on
 - stop
 - choose
 - answer